PradeepHGK/usefulwebsitefordev/README.md

 # usefulwebsitefordev
 ```
-Hope you guys like the list useful websites, let us help and save lots of developers time,
+Hope you all like the list useful websites, let us help and save lots of developers time,
 if you are interested please contribute and share.
 ```
 1. [Stackoverflow](https://stackoverflow.com/)